sibincbaby/payroll-auto/README.md

 # payroll-auto
-Enabling automatic opening a specific URL on logging into the device
+Enabling automatic opening a specific URL on logging into the a Linux system Tested on
+Ubuntu 20.04
+Ubuntu 22.04

-## Introduction
+## Usage

 This script can be downloaded and executed using either `curl` or `wget` commands.
 It performs a specific task when executed.
 You can choose one of the following methods to run the script: